Pete Price: Early life

 Peter Lloyd Price was born in Wrexham on 25 January 1946.
 He was adopted at approximately three months old, in April 1946, by Hilda Sandra Price and David William Lloyd.
 He was raised in West Kirby, Cheshire.
 He was notably closer to his mother than his father, who repeatedly was violent towards Price's mother.
 When he was 12, he came to terms with his homosexuality, but his doctor told him he would "grow out of it".
 Two years later, he went back to the same doctor, only to be prescribed Valium.
 A combination of his homosexuality, problems with school, and problems in his social life put him into a state of despair; at the age of 14, he attempted to overdose on child-strength aspirin, only to wake up the next morning.

-At the age of 15, Price was working as a hairdresser at the weekend whilst studying cookery at Birkenhead Technical College.
+At the age of 15, Price was working as a hairdresser at the weekend while studying cookery at Birkenhead Technical College.
 He began working for a wealthy local family, catering for their dinner parties, and became a close family friend.
 He soon got a professional catering job, a summer at the Cavendish Hotel in Eastbourne and went on to manage a Fullers Tea Shop in Worthing.
 He was sent to an institution in Chester to receive aversion therapy when he came out to his mother at the age of 18.
 He left after one day after being exposed to people being "treated" using electrodes.
 A few days later, he recognised one of the psychiatrists from the institution in a gay bar.
 In 1993, after stories had emerged of others being treated this way in hospitals, he decided to go public with his story to encourage more people to come forward.